Operadic actions on long knots and 2-string links: Introduction

-Another interesting question concerns the Goodwillie-Weiss' calculus, introduced to study embedding spaces in \cite{Weiss, Weiss2}.
+Another interesting question concerns the Goodwillie--Weiss calculus, introduced to study embedding spaces in \cite{Weiss2,Weiss}.
 In the context of knots and links, this theory gives rise to two towers of fibrations $\{T_{k}\KKhat\}$ and $\{T_{k}\LLhat\}$, converging to the so-called polynomial approximations $T_{\infty}\KKhat$ and $T_{\infty}\LLhat$, respectively.
-Unfortunately, the natural applications $\iota_{\KKhat}:\KKhat\rightarrow T_{\infty}\KKhat$ and $\iota_{\LLhat}:\LLhat\rightarrow T_{\infty}\LLhat$ are not weak equivalences, but they preserve a lot of homotopical information.
-In particular, we know from \cite{Conant} that the map $\KKhat\rightarrow T_{k}\KKhat$ is a finite type-$(k-1)$ knot invariant and it has been conjectured that $T_{k}\KKhat$ is actually the universal finite type-$(k-1)$ invariant.
-This conjecture is already proved rationally in Volic's thesis \cite{Volic}.
-Moreover, the polynomial approximations can be simplified and identified to homotopy totalisations using the multiplicative Kontsevich operad $K_{3}$ obtained as a compactification of configurations of points in $\mathbb{R}^{3}$.
+Unfortunately, the natural applications $\iota_{\KKhat}: \KKhat\rightarrow T_{\infty}\KKhat$ and $\iota_{\LLhat}: \LLhat\rightarrow T_{\infty}\LLhat$ are not weak equivalences, but they preserve a lot of homotopical information.
+In particular, we know from Budney, Conant, Koytcheff and Sinha~\cite{Conant} that the map $\KKhat\rightarrow T_{k}\KKhat$ is a finite type-$(k{-}1)$ knot invariant and it has been conjectured that $T_{k}\KKhat$ is actually the universal finite type-$(k{-}1)$ invariant.
+This conjecture is already proved rationally in Voli\'{c}'s thesis \cite{Volic}.
+Moreover, the polynomial approximations can be simplified and identified to homotopy totalizations using the multiplicative Kontsevich operad $K_{3}$ obtained as a compactification of configurations of points in $\mathbb{R}^{3}$.
 Briefly speaking, one has the identifications